LibraryCarpentry/lc-shell/_episodes/05-counting-mining.md

 ~~~
 {: .bash}

-This script looks in both of the defined files and
+This script looks in all the `.tsv` files and
 exports any lines containing the whole word `revolution` (without regard to case)
-to the specified `.tsv` file.
+to a new `.tsv` file where we have included the _w_ in the filename to indicate it contains instances of the whole word only.

-We can show the difference between the files we created.
+Let's compare the difference in the number of lines between the two files we created:

 ~~~
 $ wc -l results/*.tsv